DEADLIFT

 The deadlift is a fundamental compound exercise that builds overall strength, particularly targeting the posterior chain (hamstrings, glutes, lower back) while engaging the core and grip.

-Primary muscles worked: hamstrings, glutes, lower back, core, traps
+Primary muscles: hamstrings, glutes, lower back, core, traps

 • Rounding lower back during lift